What Is Wrongful Termination in Massachusetts?

 In age discrimination cases, the law of punitive damages works very differently.
 The statute provides that as long as the discrimination was committed with knowledge, or reason to know, that it was a violation of the age discrimination law, the plaintiff shall recovers two or up to three times the actual damages.
 This is an easier standard to meet than in cases of other discrimination, yet with a lower cap on the potential punitive damage award.

 Note that prejudgment interest is available on back pay and emotional distress awards.
-At 12 percent a year and the slow pace of justice, this can be considerable.
+At 12 percent a year and considering the slow pace of justice, this can be considerable.